Dynamsoft/barcode-reader-javascript-samples/hello-world/react-hooks/README.md

 ### Create and edit the `VideoCapture` component

-* Create `VideoCapture.tsx` and `VideoCapture.css` under "/src/components/VideoCapture/".
+* Create `VideoCapture.tsx` under "/src/components/VideoCapture/".
 The `VideoCapture` component helps decode barcodes via camera.
+For our stylesheet (CSS) specification, please refer to our [source code](#Official-Sample).

 * In `VideoCapture.tsx`, add code for initializing and destroying some instances.

 ```tsx
 import { useEffect, useRef } from "react";